ory/sdk/clients/client/ruby/docs/IdentityApi.md

 opts = {
   per_page: 789, # Integer | Items per Page  This is the number of items per page.
   page: 789, # Integer | Pagination Page  This value is currently an integer, but it is not sequential.
 The value is not the page number, but a reference.
 The next page can be any number and some numbers might return an empty list.
 For example, page 2 might not follow after page 1.
 And even if page 3 and 5 exist, but page 4 might not exist.
-  identifier: 'identifier_example' # String | Identifier  This query parameter can be used to lookup an identity using its identifier.
-For example - an email address
+  credentials_identifier: 'credentials_identifier_example' # String | CredentialsIdentifier is the identifier (username, email) of the credentials to look up.
 }

 begin